Which social media metrics matter?

 You’re looking to get a number 3.

-You should measure your social media traffic bounce rate against other sources of traffic, e.g., email, organic, ads, etc. If your social bounce rate is lower than other channels, it means your social campaigns are hitting their target.
+You should measure your social media traffic bounce rate against other sources of traffic, e.g., email, organic, paid ads, etc. If your social bounce rate is lower than other channels, it means your social campaigns are hitting their target.
 You’re talking to the right audience and driving credible traffic.

 Google Analytics is the tool for measuring bounce rate.
 Acquisitions > All Traffic, segment by social channel.